altormon/Maize-Pollen-Germination/README.md

 Usage

 1. Inside the ASAP folder, place all the images you want to analyze inside the Input folder.
-2. Run the script (F2) using the pre-trained model (best.pt is already included):
+2. Run (in "Anaconda Prompt") the script (F2) using the pre-trained model (best.pt is already included):

 cd %USERPROFILE%\Documents\Maize-Pollen-Germination